FOR THE LAST 30 DAYS STOCK MARKET TIMING SIGNALS

-The performance results for our flagship model (MIPS3/MF) were calculated using MIPS stock market timing signals that are verified byTimerTrac.com for all dates after 11/04/2005.
+The performance results for our "Core" model (MIPS3/MF) were calculated using MIPS stock market timing signals that are verified byTimerTrac.com for all dates after 11/04/2005.

-Results with the MIPS3/MF model prior to that time and results with the MIPS1/VLF,MIPS2/LF, and MIPS4/MF+ models were calculated with backtested stock market timing signals from the MIPS timing models.
+Results with the MIPS3/MF model prior to that time, and results with the MIPS1/VLF,MIPS2/LF, and MIPS4/MF+ models, were calculated with backtested stock market timing signals from the MIPS timing models.
 All market timing signals from these models are shown in this section.
-Only MIPS Members will be able to see the most "current" stock signals; all others are restricted to "past" stock timing signals for all MIPS models (delayed by 30 days).
+Only MIPS Members will be able to see the most "current" stock signals; all others are restricted to "past" stock timing signals for all MIPS models (delayed by 60 days or more).

 How Each Trade's Gain/Loss Is Calculated AND How Results Are Reported

 The dates shown in this section are "Signal Dates" (i.e., the dates that buy/short/cash trend signals are issued by MIPS from our models).
 Remember, our members execute their orders on the next trading day's open following each Signal Date (this is called the "Trade Date").

 So, when our MIPS3/MF model issued a Short Signal on 12/12/2007 and a Cash Signal 3/14/2008 ("Signal Dates"), our members would have: